Indigenous Peoples: Full Enjoyment of Human Rights and Fundamental Freedoms

 The Indigenous Rights Center (IRC) is a 501(c)(3) tax-exempt organization.
 Our tax identification number is 81-1252535.
 Our governing documents, conflict of interest policy, and financial statements (those open to public inspection) are available upon request.

-The IRC was initially established as an Limited Liability Company on April 20, 2015.
+The IRC was initially established in New Mexico on April 20, 2015.
 We subsequently converted the organization to a New Mexico nonprofit corporation.
 The Office of the Secretary of State for NM certified that our Articles of Organization were duly signed and verified on January 15, 2016.
 Our Certificate of Organization is available upon request.

 A charitable, religious and educational organization, the purpose of the Indigenous Rights Center is to promote the wellbeing of Indigenous Peoples, and preserve and defend the rights and civil liberties of all Native Americans.